xaionaro-go/ffstream/.github/instructions/general.instructions.md

 - If you designed something, build information-dense documentation in directory `doc` of the relevant project.
 - Keep outputs in the chat short.
 - Again: do not write long texts in the chat!
 Let me repeat: DO NOT WRITE LONG TEXTS IN THE CHAT!
+- If you don't have anything conclusive then don't write more than 3 sentences per message.
 - On success, report only:
   - Status: DONE
   - Objective direct evidence